Corporate Governance Committee

 The Corporate Governance Committee (the "Committee") is appointed by the Board of Directors (the "Board") of Sharps Compliance Corp. (the "Company") to ensure that the Board is appropriately constituted to meet its fiduciary obligations to the Company and its stockholders.
 The Committee assists in monitoring and shaping the corporate governance of the Company and assists the Board in connection with Board nominations matters.
 The Committee shall periodically review and assess the adequacy of the Company's Code of Ethics and make recommendations to the Board regarding any amendments, modifications or waivers of the provisions thereof.

 The Committee shall be composed of at least three members of the Board, each of whom meets the independence requirements under the applicable listing standards of the NASDAQ Stock Market and the Securities and Exchange Commission.
 The members who shall be elected by the Board and serve until their successors are duly appointed and qualified.
-The Board shall elect the members of the Committee annually.
 The Board shall have the power at any time to change the membership of and fill vacancies in the Committee, subject to the satisfaction of such new member(s) of the membership requirements.

 - review and make recommendations to the Board annually with respect to the composition, size and needs of the Board;